MB-Team-THI/adma-ros-driver/README.md

 **Accessing the ADMA Messages**

- - ROS Messages for ADMA are published in a custom message called adma under the topic "adma_data_can"
+ - ROS Messages for ADMA are published in a custom message called adma under the topic "adma_data"

 **Disclaimer**